lucasstinson/hyper/README.md

 # Hyper React App

 A recreation of Twitter using, HTML, CSS, React, React Router and Firebase.
-This app is my first attempt at a fully functioning
+This app also includes my first time using "useContext" as well as fully incorporating firebase.

 ## Project: Javascript Final Project